Dorcey Applyrs: 2025 mayoral election

 Applyrs was the first candidate to declare her bid for mayor, announcing in November 2023.
 She received early support from the New York Working Families Party.
 Her campaign was endorsed by outgoing mayor Kathy Sheehan, assembly speaker Carl Heastie, and other Albany-area Democrats.

 In June 2025, Applyrs won a four-way Democratic primary, defeating businessman Dan Cerutti, Corey Ellis, and Carolyn McLaughlin.
 She won with 52 percent of the vote, a 24-point lead over Cerutti, who had the support of business interests.
 Turnout for the primary was reported to be higher than in the previous year's presidential cycle.

 On November 4, 2025, Applyrs won the general election, defeating Republican Rocco Pezzulo.
 Her victory made her the first Black mayor to be elected in Albany's history.
 Her election was described in Spectrum Local News as a "relatively swift rise" in Albany politics, as the city had only six mayors since 1942.

+Mayor of Albany (2026 to present)

-Applyrs is scheduled to take office in January 2026, succeeding Sheehan to become the city's first new mayor in 12 years.
-A key issue in her new administration will be the management of $400 million allocated by the state for downtown redevelopment.
-Applyrs has stated she wants to use the funds to "prioritize anchor projects" to attract business and people downtown.
-Political strategists noted she enters the office in a strong position due to her established relationships with state legislators and the governor's office.
+Applyrs took office in January 2026, succeeding Sheehan to become the city's first new mayor in 12 years.

+During the January 2026 winter storm, 302 cars has been towed during the city's snow emergency.
+Applyrs acknowledged the frustration felt by hundreds and said the city would be waiving the fines associated with noncompliance, though not refunding drivers who paid tow yard retrieval fees.

+In a news conference on April 22 at the City of Albany Department of General Services headquarters, Mayor Applyrs announced that 7,930 potholes had been filled in a "pothole blitz" that had been ordered on April 2.

+On April 25, the city's Advisory Council on Nightlife Economy, which had been created by Applyrs in the first days of her administration, submitted preliminary recommendations to revitalize dining and entertainment in the city.
+The report suggested increased street lighting, improved parking affordability, a citywide nightlife brand, and addressing police staffing shortages.